 It’s very common that something you see or hear during the day will trigger a memory of a dream from the night before.
 Pay attention.
 Your soul is trying to tell you something.
 Keep a journal and make note these recollections.

-These are guidelines.
+But, these are just guidelines.
 Your symbolism will be specific to you and the messages your soul is trying to get across.
 If you can interpret your dream language and make connections between your unconscious thoughts and your waking life, you can discover a lot about yourself and what makes you happy.

-Here are some easy practices for interpreting your dreams:
+Here is Dr. Cohen’s 7-step process for interpreting your dreams:

 Dr. Cohen suggests giving each dream a title as though it were a newspaper headline.
 This exercise is highly valuable.
 The reason for the headline title is to summarize the main points of your dream.
 While the title may sound superficial, it is actually shorthand for the symbols in your dream.
+If you get stuck, try saying the title of your dream out loud slowly and think about what the phrase or word means.
 I often find that once I give my dream a title, I can easily hone in on the meaning of the dream.

-Once you define the people in your dream, determine how they connect to what’s happening in your life.
-For instance, a friend told me that when she was considering a career change, she dreamt of a terrible storm.
+Most dreams are not predictive but instead are related to what is going on in your life right now.
+So, for example, dreams of impending disaster such as tsunamis, plane crashes r other frightening events – real really saying “wake up!”
+These types of dreams are telling you to look at the powerful forces at play in your life – relationships, feelings, situations – and help you prepare with to deal with them.
+And, because of this, dreams can help you toward constructive ends.
+A friend once told me that she dreamt of a terrible storm.
 In her dream, she saw her family members huddled around her in a room in an effort to keep her “safe.”
 They told her not to open the door.
-However, she was not afraid of the storm.
-In her dream, she opened the door and stepped out into the storm.
+However, in her dream, she opened the door and stepped out into the storm.
+At the time of this dream, my friend was considering a career change.
 This dream represented to her that she was ready to leave the security of her job (and reject the conservative advice and patterns of her family) and explore a new challenge, which she did.

 Get a dream buddy.